cmry/omesa/README.md

 This repository is currently in development, so don't expect any stable functionality until this part is removed. :)

+## Acknowledgements

+Part of the work on shed was carried out in the context of the [AMiCA](http://www.amicaproject.be/) (IWT SBO-project 120007) project, funded by the government agency for Innovation by Science and Technology (IWT).

 ## Dependencies

 shed currently heavily relies on `numpy`, `scipy` and `sklearn`.
 To use